OxBRCInformatics/common-language-runtime/README.md

 1. Clean boiler plate from the report
 1. Redact confidential data from the report
-1. Wipeout reports with meaningless data
+1. Wipe out reports with meaningless data

-Please be aware this process is not perfect with respect to patient names as there are names in the medical terms whitelist which if redacted would make a medical report impossible to understand as they are the names given to medical diagnoses.
+Please be aware this process is not perfect with respect to patient names as there are names in the medical terms allow list which if redacted would make a medical report impossible to understand as they are the names given to medical diagnoses.

 ### Process